Kiwi wool products taking flight.

 As our exports move to more processed products, domestic manufacturers and brands will need to be aware of the tariff advantages that New Zealand’s FTA network can deliver to them and the cost implications of entering markets where there is no FTA and tariff barriers are in place.
 We also need to be aware of the broader trade environment and the impact that trade disputes between other countries have on us.
 A good example is the China-US trade tensions that impacted the production and export of textile products from China and reduced demand for wool.

-The full report by Sense Partners is available to download here and a spreadsheet capturing the tariffs for current and emerging products and markets is available on request – please contact Ross McIsaac (ross@woolimpact.com) if you would like access to this or have any questions.
+The full report by Sense Partners is available to download here and a spreadsheet capturing the tariffs for current and emerging products and markets is available here.
+Please contact Ross McIsaac (ross@woolimpact.com) if you have any questions.

 Useful links: